MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-error-functions.md

 ms.date: 08/13/2021
 ---

-# Appropriate use of error functions in DAX
+# Appropriate use of error functions

 As a data modeler, when you write a DAX expression that might raise an evaluation-time error, you can consider using two helpful DAX functions.